yuzai-code/public_astro/README.md

 - ⚙️ Easy GitHub configuration
 - 📸 Publish "moments" JSON entries to custom directories
 - 🖼️ Publish curated album JSON pages with optional COS/S3 image uploads
+- 📊 Review previously published posts, moments, and albums in one dashboard, see their storage paths, and reopen entries for quick edits

 ## Setup